IBM/ACE-RISCV/verification/readme.md

 Accurate verification of multi-language programs and verification of system software against authoritative ISA semantics are an open research problem under active research.

 ### Trusted Computing Base
-RefinedRust's is a foundational verification tool (i.e., the proofs are done in a proof assistant with a small proof kernel; concretely, the Coq proof assistant), and as such its trusted computing base is fairly small.
+RefinedRust's is a foundational verification tool (i.e., the proofs are done in a proof assistant with a small proof kernel; concretely, the Rocq prover), and as such its trusted computing base is fairly small.
 The risk of unintentional soundness bugs is much lower compared to tools relying on, e.g., SMT solvers.

 Nevertheless, there are some code parts which have to be trusted:
 - the formalization of Rust's operational semantics in RefinedRust
 - the statement of RefinedRust's top-level soundness statement
-- the translation from Rust's MIR intermediate representation to RefinedRust's Coq code
+- the translation from Rust's MIR intermediate representation to RefinedRust's Rocq code

 If you want to validate the behavior of the generated machine code with the verification, you have to add the translation from MIR to machine code in the Rust compiler.
 On the other hand, if you want to validate that your surface-level Rust code has the correct behavior, you have to add the translation from surface-level Rust to MIR.